jdibenes/hl2ss/extensions/README.md

 **Build**

 Build the hl2ss_ulm shared library and copy it to the hl2ss_labview folder.
 Also, copy the shared libraries for OpenCV and FFmpeg if necessary.

+## client_android

+Android Native Library for streaming HoloLens 2 sensor data to Android apps.
+The included Android Studio project builds the hl2ss_ulm shared library as an .aar file, which is compatible with client_unity and its C# wrapper.
+It has the same requirements as client_cpp.
+For Android, you can get prebuilt FFmpeg binaries from https://github.com/arthenica/ffmpeg-kit and OpenCV binaries from https://opencv.org/releases/.

+**Build**

+Open the project in Android Studio, set the paths to the FFmpeg and OpenCV headers and shared libraries in `CMakeLists.txt`, and build the hl2ss_ulm module.
+Import the output `hl2ss_ulm-release.aar` file into your Android project.

 ## pyzdepth